olliejday/portfolio-website/README.md

 * Index page gradient change
-* Top about page scroll animations could be better
+* Top about page scroll animations could be better on mobile
 * Add some v subtle parallax on index page
-* Font size mobile about
+* Font size mobile about page
 * Article page improve styling - eg. colours
-* Page transition effects?
-See apple
 * Colours
     * Unify x-site
     * Index page text and bg colours (same as about?)